Frederick Leveson-Gower (Bodmin MP): Career

 After his Grand Tour, he was then called to the bar by the Inner Temple in 1845, practising in the Oxford circuit.

 Leveson-Gower entered the British House of Commons for Derby with the support of his uncle William Cavendish, 6th Duke of Devonshire in May 1847.
 However, the election was overturned on petition in July and Leveson-Gower did not stand in the by-election.
 From 1851, he worked as précis writer in the Foreign Office until the following year, when by the influence of his cousin George Sutherland-Leveson-Gower, 2nd Duke of Sutherland, he stood successfully as a Member of Parliament (MP) for Stoke-upon-Trent.
 In 1856, Leveson-Gower joined his brother Granville on a special mission to Russia.
 He lost his seat, however, in the general election of 1857.

 Two years later, he was returned for Bodmin and represented the constituency until his retirement from politics in 1885.
 Leveson-Gower was a Justice of the Peace for Surrey and served as a Deputy Lieutenant for the county.

 Personal life

 Having travelled to India in 1850, Leveson-Gower, after his return, married Lady Margaret Compton, daughter of Spencer Compton, 2nd Marquess of Northampton, on 1 June 1851.
-She died only a few years later.
-Their only son:
+They had two children, one surviving: